-Quite simply, The Paleo Diet® is the only diet to which the human species is genetically adapted.
-In other words, when you eat a Paleo Diet, you are eating the optimal foods for your body, literally programmed into your DNA [1-4].
+Quite simply, The Paleo Diet® is the diet to which the human species is best adapted.
+In other words, when you eat The Paleo Diet, you are eating the optimal foods for your body, literally programmed into your DNA.
+[1-4]

 This is the diet of our hunter-gatherer ancestors.
 It comprises the basic foods eaten by every human since our first appearance over a million years ago, until the invention of agriculture a mere 10,000 years ago [2, 3, 5-9].
 Of course, many of the foods that ancestral man consumed no longer exist.
 Therefore, the modern Paleo Diet mimics the foods that we would have consumed in our historic past.
 It is as close as we can get to a diet unadulterated by modern agricultural methods, animal husbandry, or processed foods, elements that have only existed for a short amount of time relative to the span of human evolution.

 While Dr. Loren Cordain may be considered the originator of The Paleo Diet, he likes to emphasize that he didn’t create it .
 That job belonged to nature.
 Over the past three decades, Dr. Cordain, along with many of his colleagues from the fields of medicine, nutrition, and anthropology, such as Boyd Eaton and Stefan Lindeberg, simply uncovered the science that stands as the foundation of the diet to this day [2, 3, 9-16].